geometryjs/geometry.js/README.md

 ```

 You create a plane object using a factory directly exported from the library.
 All other objects are created using the plane object.

+## Depedency graph

+The library uses a dependency graph to keep track of dependencies between objects.
+This means that when you create a new object, you can use other objects as its parameters.
+When the value of a parameter changes, the value of the object changes as well.
+Objects, that are a part of the dependency graph implement the `DependencyNode` interface.
+This is independent of other interfaces they implement.
+An object, that implements the `Point` interface, can but does not have to implement the `DependencyNode` interface.
+Usually objects, that implements the `DependencyNode` interface, are created using methods, that start with *create* or *construct*.
+They are meant to be longer lived, as they are not garbage collected.
+Functions such as *evaluate* or others similar usually don't return objects, that implement the `DependencyNode` interface.
+They are meant to be short lived and are garbage collected after they are no longer needed.

 ### Runtime validation